Ray Goulding

 Raymond Walter Goulding (March 20, 1922 – March 24, 1990) was an American comedian, who, together with Bob Elliott formed the comedy duo of Bob and Ray.

+Early life

-He was born in Lowell, Massachusetts, the fourth of five children of Thomas Goulding, an overseer in a textile mill, and his wife Mary.
+Goulding was born in Lowell, Massachusetts; he was the fourth of five children of Thomas Goulding, an overseer in a textile mill, and his wife Mary.
 Upon graduation from high school at age 17, Ray Goulding was hired as a $15-a-week announcer on local station WLLH, using the name 'Dennis Howard' to avoid confusion with his older brother Phil, an announcer in Boston radio at the time.
 A year later Ray was hired by Boston radio station WEEI under his own name.

 His career was interrupted in 1942 by World War II.
-After graduating from US Army OCS he was posted to Fort Knox, Kentucky as an instructor, attaining the rank of captain.
+After graduating from U.S. Army OCS, he was posted to Fort Knox, Kentucky as an instructor, attaining the rank of captain.
 While stationed there he met his wife, then-Lt.
 Mary Elizabeth Leader, likewise attached to the base as a dietitian.
 They married in 1945 and would eventually have four sons and two daughters.